ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex1_Device_Management.md

 10. Repeat steps 7-8, this time selecting **Device enrollment** on the **Microsoft Intune | Overview** page.
 11. Repeat steps 7-8, this time selecting **Device security** on the **Microsoft Intune | Overview** page.
 12. In the navigation thread at the top of the page (**Home > Microsoft Intune > Device Security | Security baselines**), select **Microsoft Intune**.
-14. Leave LON-CL1 and the Azure portal tab open and proceed to the next exercise.
+14. Leave all browser tabs open for the next task.

 You have now verified that Intune is the default MDM solution for your tenant.